Parent & Family Guide to Off-Campus Study

 as well as toward major or minor requirements.
 Additionally, students can take courses as "general elective" credit, or credit towards the 32 credits needed to graduate.

 CAUTION!
-It is important to note that Franklin & Marshall cannot issue transfer credit for
+It is important to note that Franklin & Marshall cannot issue transfer credit

-a course in a department that is not represented at F&M. If a course does not clearly fall within an existing F&M department, the off-campus
+for a course in a department that is not represented at F&M. If a course does not clearly fall within an existing F&M department, the off-campus

 study advising staff can help you determine whether or not it can be accepted for

-drafting, military science, criminal justice, communications/journalism, tourism/hospitality,
+credit.
+Courses in engineering, drafting, military science, criminal justice, tourism/hospitality,

-of the categories of courses that may not be transferred back to Franklin & Marshall for credit.
+of courses that may not be transferred back to Franklin & Marshall for credit.

 Transfer credit will not be granted for a course already taken at Franklin & Marshall.
-This includes foreign language courses that are required for many off-campus study

 Course Selection & Registration

-Questions for your student's OCS adviser:
+Questions for your student's OCS advisor:

 Questions for your student's academic adviser: